 - The harm or injury was directly caused by the mistake in diagnosis by the doctor.
 If a correct diagnosis had been made, and treatment begun more quickly, you would not have suffered additional injury or harm.

-If these three factors are true, you may have a medical malpractice case that can be filed against your doctor or medical practitioner.
+If these three factors are true, you may have a medical malpractice claim that can be filed against your doctor or medical practitioner.
 However, it is very important to seek legal advice quickly in any medical malpractice case in Louisiana.
 The laws in our state are designed to protect the medical community, and there are time limits on how long after a misdiagnosis or delay in diagnosis a medical malpractice case can be filed.

 If you believe you or a loved one has been harmed due to a failed or delayed medical diagnosis, please contact our team at Nelson & Hammons.
-We have over 40 years of experience in protecting the rights of our clients in medical malpractice cases, and we want to hear your story.
-Call our office in Shreveport at (318) 227-2401, or our Lafayette office at (337) 534-0515, or contact us online, and one of our legal team will be in touch with you soon.
+We have over 30 years of experience in protecting the rights of our clients in medical malpractice cases, and we want to hear your story.
+Call our office in Shreveport at (318) 227-2401, or our Lafayette office at (337) 534-0515, or contact us online, and one of our attorneys will be in touch with you soon.